 What can be done to rescue our woods and waterways?
 Learn more about native plants that support pollinators and wildlife.
 Plant a wide variety of these native flowers and shrubs in your yard.
 You will be rewarded with beauty as well as butterflies, bees and birds.

 Learn to identify the most threatening invasive plants and how to remove them.
 Replace invasive plants like burning bush or Bradford pears from landscapes with native alternatives like winterberry, serviceberry or redbuds.
 Volunteer to clear honeysuckle and garlic mustard from natural areas.
+We encourage to always look for professional help whenever you don’t the answers for your landscaping work.
+We consider this local tree service company the best in the Attleboro area, so maybe you’ll want to give them a call.

 Red-tail Land Conservancy provides training to identify and safely remove invasive plants.
 A group of families, co-workers or youth working together can make a huge impact to restore natural areas.
 Volunteer with RLC to restore places for wildlife to thrive and people to play.